Spinone Italiano vs English Springer Spaniel: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Spinone Italiano and English Springer Spaniel.
 Spinone Italiano has moderate grooming needs, while English Springer Spaniel requires moderate maintenance.
 Professional grooming costs reflect these differences: Spinone Italiano owners typically spend $200-$400 annually on grooming, compared to $200-$400 for English Springer Spaniel.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Brushing, bathing, nail care, and dental hygiene at home handle most of the grooming work.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners